hotbreakb/WebProject/le_cashmere/README.md

 ---

-## My two cents
+## Difficulties

-1. It's hard to care a small unit.
+1. Caring a small unit.
-2. It's too long to use only css when designing.
+2. Using only css when designing.
-3. It takes a long time to decorate from beginning to end.
+3. Decorating from beginning to end.
+4. Finding the center
+5. Consideration of screen size